lorainemnrc/recsys-socmed-marketing/README.md

 <h1 style="color: #1048CB"><b>Overview</b></h1>

 <p align="justify">&emsp;The effectiveness of influencer marketing is no longer up for debate.
-However, choosing who to partner with can be a significantly involved and relatively expensive process - not only do companies have to consider the influencers' reach, but more importantly, they have to consider the personality's values and how it aligns with theirs.
+However, choosing who to partner with can be a significantly involved and relatively expensive process - not only do companies have to consider the influencers' reach, but more importantly, they have to consider the personality's values and how it align with theirs.
 A typical way for brands to reach influencers is through ad agencies.
 Agencies usually have a pool of influencers they can tap to partner with clients, and while this may greatly hasten the shortlisting process, agency fees are significant.
 High agency fees are why some brands choose to contact influencers directly instead.
 The obvious downside is the time and effort involved in scouting and communicating with potential partners.
 </p>
 <p align="justify">&emsp;Machine learning and information retrieval techniques help alleviate the tedious process of choosing who to partner with and can significantly improve the quality of the outcome.
 Using a brand's current social network and aggregating networks of the most influential personalities can provide a list of potential celebrity and influencer (micro and macro) partners - greatly streamlining the process and likely cutting on expenses.
  </p>